smatter52/PI4_RF-LoRa-868/README.md

 for Reset and TX/RX control.
 This particular application is as a hub for my LoRaLan implementation.

 ## Design
-The code is mostly derived from Heltec Aduino inteface for the SX1276.
+The code is mostly derived from Heltec Aduino interface for the SX1276.
 There are minor config register differences between SX1272 and SX1276 hence the #define SX1272.
 Of note is that the SX1272 minimum signal bandwith is 125Khz.
 The SX1276 chips must be set to the same bandwidth.

-My inteface difers from the Heltec implementation in using a non-blocking continuous receive implementation.
+My interface difers from the Heltec implementation in using a non-blocking continuous receive implementation.

 ## Build